irisbaron/loopback-demo-zos/README.md

 ### Generating Relationships between Models

-In a real-world application with multiple models, you typically need to define relations between the models.
-When you define a relation for a model, LoopBack adds a set of methods to the model.
+Real-world applications typically consist of multiple models with connections between them.
+These connections are defined as relations between the models.
+When you define a relation for a model, LoopBack adds a set of methods to the model which allows to interact with other related models in order to query and filter data.
 For more information see [Creating Model Relations (LoopBack documentation)](http://loopback.io/doc/en/lb3/Creating-model-relations.html)

 Our example contains the following relations: